Nature of Operations, Basis of Presentation and Liquidity

 Going Concern and Liquidity

 The accompanying condensed consolidated financial statements have been prepared in accordance with U.S. GAAP, which contemplates the continuation of the Company as a going concern.
-The Company has suffered recurring losses from operations and incurred a net loss of approximately $975 for the three months ended March 31, 2019 and $3,223 for the year ended December 31, 2018.
+The Company has suffered recurring losses from operations and incurred a net loss of approximately $2,150 for the six months ended June 30, 2019 and $3,223 for the year ended December 31, 2018.

-The Company has historically recorded minimal sales during the past nineteen consecutive quarters.
+The Company has historically recorded minimal sales during the past twenty consecutive quarters.
 In June 2018, the Company launched a Fortetropin® based pet product called Myos Canine Muscle Formula.
-In March 2018, the Company launched YolkedTM, a new sports nutrition product line.
+In March 2018, the Company launched Yolked®, a new sports nutrition product line.
 In March 2017, the Company launched Qurr, a Fortetropin® powered product line to support the vital role of muscle in overall well-being.

 As of the filing date of this Form 10-Q, management believes that there may not be sufficient capital resources from operations and existing financing arrangements in order to meet operating expenses and working capital requirements for the next twelve months.
 These circumstances raise substantial doubt about the Company's ability to continue as a going concern.

 On February 21, 2017, the Company entered into a sales agreement with H.C.
-Wainwright & Co., LLC (“H.C.
-Wainwright”) which established an at-the-market equity program pursuant to which the Company may offer and sell up to $6.0 million of its shares of common stock from time to time through H.C.
+Wainwright & Co., LLC ("H.C.
+Wainwright") which established an at-the-market equity program pursuant to which the Company may offer and sell up to $6.0 million of its shares of common stock from time to time through H.C.
 Wainwright.
-The Company incurred $125 of deferred offering costs in connection with this program which were originally recorded as a long term other asset on the Company’s condensed consolidated balance sheets.
-Since this sales agreement expired by June 30, 2018 the remaining deferred offering costs of $96 were recognized as legal expenses recorded within the accompanying condensed consolidated statements of operations as general and administrative expenses in the three months ended March 31, 2018.
+The Company incurred $125 of deferred offering costs in connection with this program which were originally recorded as a long-term other asset on the Company's condensed consolidated balance sheets.
+Since this sales agreement expired by June 30, 2018 the remaining deferred offering costs of $96 were recognized as legal expenses recorded within the accompanying condensed consolidated statements of operations as general and administrative expenses in the six months ended June 30, 2018.

 On January 19, 2018, the Company sold 140,295 shares of common stock for $2.111 per share for gross proceeds of $296 in an at-the-market offering.
 On various dates in April 2018, the Company sold an aggregate of 131,225 shares of common stock at various prices for aggregate gross proceeds of $176 under the Company's existing at-the-market program.
 A total of 771,520 shares were sold under this program for aggregate gross proceeds of $1,544.

 The deferred offering costs will be reflected as a reduction in equity as the Company incurs sales of its stock pursuant to this program.
-For the three months ended March 31, 2019, $16 was recognized and reclassified to additional paid in capital.
+For the six months ended June 30, 2019, $16 was recognized and reclassified to additional paid in capital.
 Management continues to evaluate the ongoing progress of this program and its related outstanding deferred offering costs.

 On January 15, 2019, the Company sold 32,489 shares of common stock for $2.00 per share for gross proceeds of $65 in an at-the-market offering.